 Step 3 – Domain Suffix

-Deciding the suffix of your domain name can be either exciting or devastating.
+Deciding the suffix, or TLD (Top-Level Domain) of your domain name can be either exciting or devastating.
 Everyone who starts a website has the “perfect” domain in mind only to find out that the domain became someone else’s “perfect” domain years ago.
 In the past there were only the Big 3: .com, .net, and .org, but there are many domain suffixes available on the internet today, such as .info, .biz, and .us.

 Many of the shorter domains from the Big 3 suffixes are gone.
 To gain a short character .com domain, you either need to be extremely creative or have money to spend.
 This is where it is important to have your list of domains from Step 2.